owenvoke/blade-fontawesome/UPGRADE.md

 ### Configuration

+#### Custom Kit Icons

+The config key for custom icons has changed from `custom` to `custom-icons`.

+Please update your config to make this change if you are using custom icons.

+This does not affect the usage of the icons, which will continue to use the `fak` prefix.

+#### Icon Loading

 Blade FontAwesome will now load all icon sets defined in your `config/blade-fontawesome.php` file.

 To remove an icon set, remove it from the main config array.